Luther Kelly: American Western Frontier, 1868–1885

 After leaving the army, Kelly embarked on what The New York Times later called "the most adventurous period of his life", establishing himself as "one of the greatest hunters, trappers, and Indian scouts" of the American West.
 He first traveled to Fort Garry, now Winnipeg in Canada, where he joined a group of miners, traveling with them to the Red River, where he spent the winter.
 He left the miners to cross the Assiniboine River, falling in with a group headed toward the Mouse River.
 After meeting Sitting Bull with this group, Kelly headed alone toward the Missouri River, eventually reaching Fort Buford in the winter.

 Not long after his arrival at Fort Buford, Kelly volunteered to carry dispatches to Fort Stevenson, approximately fifty miles down the Missouri River.
 He left the fort on February 5, 1869.
 The route between the forts was considered so dangerous, due to the presence of Sioux warriors, that mail carriers were generally accompanied by a cavalry escort, but Kelly set out alone.
 He arrived safely at Fort Stevenson then set out on his return journey, spending the night at the camp of Bloody Knife, an Arickaree chieftain.
 The next morning, Kelly was ambushed by two Sioux warriors.
 The first wounded Kelly's horse with a rifle, while the second shot Kelly in the knee with an arrow.
 Kelly managed to shoot and kill the first attacker quickly, but the second took cover behind a tree.
 Kelly eventually shot and killed his second assailant, then returned to Bloody Knife's camp to tell the story.
 Kelly spent a few days at Bloody Knife's camp recovering from his wound, then rode back to Fort Buford, becoming "something of a hero and a local celebrity" for defeating his two assailants.

-(A lot left out here) By his own admission - in his memoirs Kelly noted that he roamed the Judith Basin of Montana for many years especially during that crucial period between 1870 and 1880 when the Indian Wars were heating up.
-He became renown as both a hunter and a scout, hunting elk, buffalo, antelope.
-In fact, he adopted a baby Antelope in the late spring of 1876 and was bringing it back to his ranch in the Basin when news of the Little Big Horn reached him.
-Leaving the antelope with friends he rejoined the Army - and was a prominent scout under General Crook, assigned to lead Colonel Nelson Miles' 5th Infantry in Crook's pursuit of Sitting Bull and Crazy Horse.
+(A lot left out here) By his own admission, in his memoirs Kelly noted that he roamed the Judith Basin of Montana for many years especially during that crucial period between 1870 and 1880 when the Indian Wars were heating up.
+He became renowned as both a hunter and a scout, hunting elk, buffalo, antelope.
+In fact, he adopted a baby antelope in the late spring of 1876 and was bringing it back to his ranch in the Basin when news of the Little Big Horn reached him.
+Leaving the antelope with friends he rejoined the Army.
+He was a prominent scout under General Crook, and was assigned to lead Colonel Nelson Miles' 5th Infantry in Crook's pursuit of Sitting Bull and Crazy Horse.

 Kelly stayed in the army after the suppression of the Sioux and the surrender of Crazy Horse, and in the following year, scouting once more for Colonel Miles and the army in their pursuit of Chief Joseph and the Nez Perce.
 He then went back to his ranch, until duty called again with the outbreak of the Spanish-American War.